 Lang, P., & Bradley, M. M. (2007).
 The International Affective Picture System (IAPS) in the study of emotion and attention.
 Handbook of emotion elicitation and assessment, 29, 70-73.

 Open Affective Standardized Image Set (OASIS)

-Description: The Open Affective Standardized Image Set (OASIS) is an open-access online stimulus set containing 900 color images depicting a broad spectrum of themes, including humans, animals, objects, and scenes, along with normative ratings on two affective dimensions—valence (i.e., the degree of positive or negative affective response that the image evokes) and arousal (i.e., the intensity of the affective response that the image evokes).
+The Open Affective Standardized Image Set (OASIS) is an open-access online stimulus set containing 900 colour images depicting a broad spectrum of themes, including humans, animals, objects, and scenes, along with normative ratings on two affective dimensions—valence (i.e., the degree of positive or negative affective response that the image evokes) and arousal (i.e., the intensity of the affective response that the image evokes).

-License: The images can be downloaded, used, and modified free of charge for research purposes.
+The images can be downloaded, used, and modified free of charge for research purposes using the above link.
 Along with the images, there is an accompanying data file listing the unique identifier, theme, category, source, valence mean, valence standard deviation, valence sample size, arousal mean, arousal standard deviation, and arousal sample size for each image.

 Kurdi, B., Lozano, S., & Banaji, M. R. (2017).
 Introducing the open affective standardized image set (OASIS).
 Behavior Research Methods, 49(2), 457-470.